sematext/docs/docs/integration/php.md

 ## Overview

-Monitoring of PHP FPM module is supported together with [Nginx monitoring] [sematext-agent-nginx](https://sematext.com/docs/integration/nginx/) and [Apache monitoring] (https://sematext.com/docs/integration/apache/).
+Monitoring of PHP FPM module is supported together with [Nginx monitoring](https://sematext.com/docs/integration/nginx/) and [Apache monitoring](https://sematext.com/docs/integration/apache/).

 PHP FPM metrics are displayed as part of Nginx and Apache monitoring: